arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment1.md

 	![portal manage domains](Images/portal-managedomains.png?raw=true)

-	_Manage domains using the Windows Azure portal_
+	_Manage domains using the Microsoft Azure portal_

 1. Navigate to the recently deployed application and upload a video that will be now stored in the cloud.
 You can use any of the videos from the **[working dir]\Assets\videos** folder.